WilliamDeckmann/hi-fi-corner-praktikopgave/assets/js/product-list.md

 - When submitting an input in the search field, the search result will be displayed at the top of the product-list container and header.

 - The search-result and item-id will also be changed to make the first letter uppercase some places.

+- Check if product is sold out.
+If not, check if on sale.
+If not, hide sales price.